 And, plug – A ClassPass membership is an easy (and affordable) way to access various fitness studios across your city, including yoga, Pilates, barre, megaformer, weight lifting and CrossFit.
 Plans start at $40/month.

-Foam rolling to alleviate tight muscles
+Prevent running injuries by foam rolling to alleviate tight muscles

 Foam roll daily or at least as often as you run.
 I like the Trigger Point roller.
 I also like using The Stick to supplement my rolling, especially on my calves and bottoms of my feet.
 Additionally, a good massage can do wonders.
 If you’re in Chicago, I recommend Leo at L&A Healing Studio in the South Loop.
 The space feels very calming and new age, but he is not afraid to get rough with all your knots and tightness.
 Plus he has tons of knowledge on how to treat your body.